castle-engine/castle-engine/tools/build-tool/data/android/integrated-services/fmod/README.md

 You need to download the _FMOD Engine_ for _Android_ from https://www.fmod.com/ yourself (any version 2.x is OK, so just take the latest).
 Make sure you understand the FMOD licensing and pricing terms.
 FMOD is not open-source, and it is not free (although they have some clauses friendly to indie game companies without big revenue).

-The `library_folder` parameter is the location of the FMOD for Android library.
-You should point `library_folder` to the contents of `fmodstudioapi(VersionNumber)android/api/core/lib/`, it contains libraries for different CPU architectures possible on Android devices, it also contains cross-platform jar file.
+The `library_path` parameter is the location of the FMOD for Android library.
+You should point `library_path` to the contents of `fmodstudioapi(VersionNumber)android/api/core/lib/`, it contains libraries for different CPU architectures possible on Android devices, it also contains cross-platform jar file.
 We expect a directory structure with at least files like this:

 ```
 fmodstudioapi(VersionNumber)android/
   api/
     core/
-      lib/ <- point the library_folder to this directory
+      lib/ <- point the library_path to this directory
         fmod.jar
         arm64-v8a/
           libfmod.so